andrewwjackson/NodeJSMediaServer/README.md

 }
 ```

-Execute the included sql script on the database(s) you would like to serve from.
+Execute the included sql script [prereqsql.sql] on the database(s) you would like to serve from.

 Configure ARR to direct media requests to your media server.